Spider Solitaire Scoring

 Dealing from the stock adds 10 cards and forces reactive plays.
 Exhaust every useful move before dealing.
 Sometimes one more look at the board reveals a sequence you missed.

 If you're new to Spider Solitaire, check out our beginner's guide on how to play before focusing on score optimization.
-Getting the fundamentals right naturally leads to better scores.
+Cleaner fundamentals make it easier to reduce wasted moves.

 Does Difficulty Affect Scoring?